Tropical Storm Hilary makes landfall along Mexico's Baja coast, carrying deluge to California

 One person drowned Saturday in the Mexican town of Santa Rosalia when a vehicle was swept away in an overflowing stream.
 Rescue workers saved four other people, said Edith Aguilar Villavicencio, the mayor of Mulege township.

+Brennan said rainfall could reach between 3 and 6 inches (7 centimeters and 15 centimeters) in many areas.
+Forecasters warned it could dump up to 10 inches (25 centimeters) — a year’s worth of rain — in some isolated areas.

 Light rain fell across normally sunny Southern California through Sunday morning, soaking streets from Los Angeles to San Diego.
-Some joggers took advantage of the cool rain in San Diego’s Waterfront Park while surfers braved Orange County's breakers ahead of the coming wind and rain.
+Some joggers took advantage of the cool rain in San Diego’s Waterfront Park while surfers braved Orange County’s breakers ahead of the storm.

-Tropical storm and potential flood warnings were posted for the entirety of Southern California, from the Pacific coast to interior mountains and deserts, and as far north as eastern Oregon and Idaho.
-Hilary was expected to remain a tropical storm into central Nevada early Monday before dissipating.

-Brennan said rainfall could reach between 3 and 6 inches (7 centimeters and 15 centimeters) in many areas, with some higher amounts in isolated spots.
-Forecasters warned it could dump up to 10 inches (25 centimeters) — a year’s worth of rain for some areas.

 California Gov. Gavin Newsom declared a state of emergency.
 The Federal Emergency Management Agency said it has officials inside California’s emergency preparedness office and teams on standby with food, water and other help.